Table of Contents

 Sarah Achler, Founder, Burnt Waffle Marketing

-So, if clients aren’t reading reports, it’s not a reflection of their interest—it’s a signal to shift how we communicate.
-The goal of a report isn’t to detail the raw metrics; it’s to connect, clarify, and build trust.
+So if clients aren't reading reports, it isn't a reflection of their interest.
+It's a signal to shift how you communicate.
+The goal of a report isn't to detail the raw metrics.
+It's to connect, clarify, and build trust.

 Most client reports focus on what happened.
 Traffic was up.
 Bounce rate was down.
 Ad spend hit its limit.
 But what clients really want to know is: